Skills for Indiana's Future

 Hoosiers Trained

-Grow with Google has collaborated with over 160 organizations in the state to train more than 250,000 Hoosiers on digital skills, including organizations such as public libraries, chambers of commerce, community colleges, and more.
+Grow with Google has collaborated with hundreds of organizations in Indiana to train more than 278,000 Hoosiers on digital skills, including organizations such as public libraries, chambers of commerce, community colleges, and more.

 Philanthropic Giving

-Since 2008, Google and Googlers have given more than $13 million in philanthropic giving (cash grants, employee donations, and gift match) to organizations and nonprofits in Indiana.
+Since 2008, Google and Googlers have given more than $14 million in philanthropic giving (cash grants, social impact funding, employee donations, and gift match) to organizations and nonprofits in Indiana.

 Volunteer Hours